wavemaker/docs/website/blog/2025-04-16-migrating-to-standalone-components.md

 **With standalone components:**

-- You can define a component independently, using the standalone: true flag.
+- Components can work on their own.
 - You can import other standalone components or modules directly into the component.

 A sample standalone component — the standalone attribute & direct declarations of dependencies using imports attribute.